 - (1) Base Street Requirements.
-The base street type is illustrated in Figure 3.260-A. The zoning officer and city engineer may require additional street right-of-way or other configuration based on existing context and circulation needs.
-The base street defines the minimum components of any new street on the interior of the development and includes the components outlined in this section, 350-24.B. - (2) Level 2 Adjustment.
-A Level 2 adjustment may be approved for alternate street configurations, with the recommendation of the city engineer.
+The base street type is illustrated in Figure 3.260-A. The city engineer may require additional street right-of-way or other configuration based on existing context and circulation needs.
+The base street defines the minimum components of any new street on the interior of the development and includes the components outlined in this section, 350-24.B. - (2) Streetscape - (a) Non-Residential Streetscape Width.
+The minimum dimension required for streetscapes along non-residential ground stories is 14 feet, with a clear sidewalk width of at least 6 feet and a minimum 8-foot street tree buffer zone. - (b) Residential Streetscape Width.
+Along residential ground stories, the minimum is 12 feet with a clear sidewalk of at least 5 feet and a minimum 7-foot street tree buffer. - (c) Landscape.
+See 350-13 for streetscape area regulations, including references to sidewalk and